-In 1871, Twenty one year old Alexander was a Volunteer with the Volunteer Armed Forces in Sydney and won a prize.
+In 1871, Twenty one year old Alexander had joined the Volunteer Armed Forces in Sydney and had won a prize for his shooting skills.
 He was mentioned in the papers.
 Private A.B.
 Helmrich in the Volunteer Armed Forces Sydney Morning Herald.
 Rifle Association Annual Prize Meeting./Sydney, Australia.
 No doubt his family were proud as punch to have this appear in the paper.

 24th January 1877, Alexander was listed on the manifest as a passenger on the City of Melbourne vessel sailing from Melbourne to Sydney/Sydney, New South Wales.
 It’s possible that this might have been the time he met Florence?
 She being from Melbourne in Victoria.
-Alexander and Florence were to marry on the 27th February 1879, The Herald Sun Newspaper reports that she was a young lady from Melbourne.
+Alexander and Florence were to marry on the 27th February 1879, The Herald Sun Newspaper reported that she was a young lady from Melbourne.
 This statement was an indicator at the time that she was considered to be from a good family within the context of how society viewed itself at the time.

-Alexander would go on to enjoy reasonable success in business and he and Florence would own several properties.
+Alexander would go on to enjoy a reasonably successful business career.
+He and Florence would own several properties as a result.
 He was known to be an expert in the sugar industry.
-Family lore from several sources confirm that they were quite financially well off.
+Family lore from several sources confirm that they were quite financially ‘well off’.
 They lived at their home “Cooma” at 15 Point Piper Road for many years.
-Eventually its name was changed to Jersey Road.
+Eventually Point Piper Road had a name change and became Jersey Road.
 I visited Jersey Road in 2014.
-It is a very old yet gracefully kept street in the high-end real estate sector of Sydney.
+It is a narrow old road pretty street in the high-end real estate sector of Sydney.
 Cooma is a white brick terrace house that I understand sold in the early 21st century for just over 1.25 million.
 It has 3 bedrooms and 2 bathrooms.
 At the time that the Helmrich family were living in Woolhara it was considered a pleasant suburb that was reasonably close (4 kilometres) from Sydney CBD.
 Convenient for Alexander as it was in Sydney central that he was employed.